Think pink! 5 Breast cancer awareness activities beyond the ribbon

 At the same time, we’re not totally out of the woods.
-There’s still these scary stats:
+There are still these scary stats:

+Love Your Ladies.
 A mammogram only takes 20 minutes and is more awkward than painful, yet many women are still afraid to get one.
 However, it’s the best form of early detection and literally saves lives.
-Educate the women in your workforce about the benefits of a mammogram and reward those age 40+ who get one.
+Use your well-being program to educate the women in your workforce about the benefits of a mammogram and reward those ages 40+ who get one.